kt3k/layout1/README.md

 In the above example, the file is wrapped by `source/layout/article.ejs` if the path includes `article` at the start like `source/article/2016-10-10.md`, otherwise it's wrapped by `source/layout/page.ejs`.

-## Recipe: Select layout template file according to the file's YAML front-matter
+## :pizza: Recipe: Select layout template file according to the file's YAML front-matter

 This example is much more similar to static site generators.
-By passing the function as the first param to `layout1`, you can select layout template file according to YAML front-matter though this plugin itself doesn't know about what front-matter is.
+By passing the function as the first param to `layout1`, you can select layout template file according to YAML front-matter, although this plugin itself doesn't know about what front-matter is.

 First you need to parse YAML front-matter by `gulp-front-matter`: